Laser Pulse Energy Calculator

 What is fluence?

 Fluence is pulse energy per beam area.
-It is commonly reported in joules per square centimeter.
-It helps compare laser exposure on surfaces.
+It helps compare how strongly a laser pulse affects a surface or target.

 Related Calculators